grigoryk/fenix_profile/README.md

 ```

 ## Fenix?
-I'll be figuring out how to glue this into [Fenix Browser](https://github.com/mozilla-mobile/fenix/) as its storage backend, to act as an initial, realistic test vehicle.
+- I'll be figuring out how to glue this into something like [Fenix Browser](https://github.com/mozilla-mobile/fenix/) as its storage backend, to act as an initial, realistic test vehicle.
+- The goal is to use this from within a mobile app - Android or iOS.

+## Why not use mentat directly?
+A lot of the functionality around "profiles" could be - and possibly should be - achieved by interacting directly with mentat via its FFI interface.
+Examples of that are:
+- defining and evolving schema
+- basic querying
+- transacting

+"History" provides an interesting challenge in that its not simply CRUD data - we would like to perform some non-trivial aggregations and querying in order to power something like awesomebar or Top Sites of a browser.

+This little project will explore approaches to sharing as much of that work as possible in a common Rust layer, and exposing a sensible API to various mobile consumers (Android and iOS as primary targets).

+Additionally, we'd like our awesomebar queries and Top Sites to be fast, which likely means caching, likely at a level beyond what mentat intends to support.
+This implies a caching indirection at the library level.